2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

 ## 5. Contributions
 - **[Tianrui Chu]**: Wrote the **Design Specification** section, including defining the system’s architecture, main components, databases, external APIs, and frameworks.
 Designed the **dependencies diagram** to illustrate interactions between microservices and external systems.
 Developed detailed **functional requirement sequence diagrams** using Mermaid to visualize system workflows.
-Spent around 5 hourse on this assignment.
+Spent around 5 hours on this assignment.
 - ...
 - ...
 - ...